NizarNi/football-predictor/replit.md

 - **Value Bet Detection:** Automatically identifies betting opportunities where Elo and Market predictions diverge by ≥10%, highlighting potential market inefficiencies in Betting Tips section with divergence percentage.
 - **Prediction Comparison Display:** Shows side-by-side comparison of Market Odds, Elo Model, and Hybrid predictions with visual indicators for value bets and recommended outcomes.
 - **Enhanced Betting Tips:** AI-powered recommendations using Hybrid Model that detect value bets, showing Elo vs Market divergence with specific percentages (e.g., "Elo 72% vs Market 58% = 14% divergence").
+- **1X2 Prediction Comparison Table:** Side-by-side display of Market Odds, Elo Model, and Hybrid (60/40) predictions in the 1X2 section.
+Shows divergence indicators (⬆️/⬇️) when Elo differs from Market by ≥10%, with comprehensive tooltips explaining each prediction model.
+- **Form Display Intelligence:** Eliminates duplicate form indicators by prioritizing FBref data with match-by-match opponent context.
+Only displays Understat form as fallback when FBref unavailable, maintaining single source of truth for form data.

 ### Feature Specifications
 - **Odds-Based Predictions:** Predictions derived from real bookmaker consensus.